 John Dewey’s Philosophy of Education

 Founded by John Dewey, the original Dewey School formed in the early 1900’s at the University of Chicago, was an experimental laboratory of education and included a kitchen lab.
 The Dewey School was grounded in principles that included education as a practice of democracy and learning through doing.
 Cooking, to Dewey, was one of the central vehicles for teaching critical and intuitive thinking and unifying knowledge with experience.
 The Dewey School teachers believed that cooking, eating, and conversing in a social setting were key ingredients for educating young members of society into a life of inquiry and community participation.
 We modeled our Democracy in the Kitchen: John Dewey’s Education Through Cooking and Eating workshop on these principles.

 Learning Objectives and Outcomes

-- To learn the Deweyan Tenents and incorporate them into your teaching.
+- Examine the JDKI tenets of Deweyan inquiry and plan how to incorporate them into your own teaching and learning.

 - Practice cooking, tasting and eating as forms of inquiry.

 This was one of the best PD opportunities that I have attended in terms of understanding a theoretical framework that I could bring back into the classroom to help enrich some of my teaching practices and student learning.
 I was so impressed by the delivery and structure of the course material as well as the knowledge that was shared.
 JDKI is an exemplary model of merging theory with practice.